-With Bluemix IaaS, organizations can deploy and access virtualized IT resources -- such as compute power, storage and networking -- over the internet.
+With IBM Cloud IaaS, organizations can deploy and access virtualized IT resources -- such as compute power, storage and networking -- over the internet.
 For compute, organizations can choose between bare-metal or virtual servers.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.